After the surgery or procedure

-- You may need to limit their movements for a brief time after their surgery/procedure (kids may be uncoordinated or confused for up to 24 hours after a procedure and/or anesthesia).
+- You may need to limit their movements for a brief time after their surgery or procedure.
+Kids may be uncoordinated or confused for up to 24 hours after a procedure and or anesthesia.

 - Let siblings know their brother or sister will need to take it easy for a while.

-- A new book or toy can make coming home a celebration.
+- A special dinner, new book or toy can make coming home a celebration.

-- Children may act differently after a surgery/procedure.
+- Children may act differently after a surgery or procedure.
 These behavior changes are normal, especially for young children who have less ability to understand and talk about it.

-- For most children, behavioral changes after a surgery/procedure last no more than two weeks.
+- For most children, behavioral changes after a surgery or procedure last no more than two weeks.

 - Young children may need more attention and may act cross and demanding.
 They may have nightmares, poor appetites or bathroom accidents, even if they are toilet trained.